 Plastic Recycling

-I came up with the most brilliant, inexpensive, and easy solution to ending the problem of post-consumer plastic pollution.
-The idea was so good I considered emailing all my friends and relatives.
+I came up with a brilliant, inexpensive, and easy solution to the problem of post-consumer plastic pollution.
+The idea was so good that I considered emailing all my friends and relatives.

-But this set off alarms in my head because I’ve learned over time that there’s usually a reason why up-and-coming ideas aren’t acted upon.
+But this set off alarms in my head because I’ve learned over time that there’s usually a reason why obviously great ideas aren’t acted upon.

-It didn’t take me more than a half-hour of casual Internet research to understand why we’re not recycling plastics like we wish we could.
+It didn’t take me more than half an hour of casual Internet research to understand why we’re not recycling plastics as we'd like.
 I learned more from that half-hour than I did from thousands of scolding TV and radio ads I've heard over the decades.
-Simply telling everyone to recycle plastic or that they’re bad people is not fair if no one knows how recycled plastic is used.
+Simply telling everyone to recycle plastic or they’re bad people isn't fair if no one on Earth knows how to recycle it.

 What’s the real problem?